How to Run a Face Painting Business - Book Keeping Essentials

 You should also be able to deduct part of your internet and phone bill; the total should equal what you think is proportional to your use of those services for your business versus personal use.
 So, if 10% of the time you are using your cellphone for business, and 90% of the time you are using it for personal purposes, then you should be able to deduct 10% of your annual bill.
 Some exceptions apply (normally you can't deduct expenses on your first land line).

 - Marketing: do you spend money on business cards, website fees, yellow pages, gig salad (or other directories), printed ads, online ads, etc?
 If so, keep records of each expense on a chart and save your receipts.
 They could all be listed, for example, under an “advertising” expense account.
+Check out this marketing blog for face painters to get some ideas on other ways you can advertise your business for free.

 - Insurance: do you have business/entertainer insurance?
-If you do (we strongly recommend for you to have it, you can check our post about it here), you can deduct that as a business expense.
+If you do (we strongly recommend for you to have it, you can check our blog post about it here), you can deduct that as a business expense.

 - Miscellaneous: any other expenses that you don’t know exactly how to classify.
 Keep records, and later you will find a category for them when you are filing your taxes, or not.
 But it is better to keep records in case you can deduct them.